-- 9.1.15 Dredging of a river, creek, stream or watercourse may be permitted to improve hydraulic characteristics and fluvial processes or to improve aquatic habitat or water quality in accordance with the policies in Sections 7.1.2-7.1.3 General Policies, and where a dredging plan and/or other site-specific study demonstrates that: - a) stream bank stability is enhanced, - b) where unavoidable, intrusions on significant natural features or hydrologic or ecological functions are minimized and it can be demonstrated that best management practices including site design and appropriate remedial measures will adequately restore and enhance features and functions, and - c) all dredged material is removed from the Riverine Flooding and Erosion Hazard and safely disposed of in accordance with the policies in provincial guidelines.
+- 8.9.14 Dredging of an existing connected, bypass or on-line pond may be permitted in accordance with the policies in Section 8.1.22. - 8.9.15 Dredging of a river, creek, stream or watercourse may be permitted to improve hydraulic characteristics and fluvial processes or to improve aquatic habitat or water quality in accordance with the policies in Sections 7.1.2-7.1.3 General Policies, and where a dredging plan and/or other site-specific study demonstrates that: - a) stream bank stability is enhanced, - where unavoidable, intrusions on the feature and its hydrologic function and morphology are minimized and it can be demonstrated that best management practices including site design and appropriate remedial measures will adequately restore and enhance features and functions, and - c) all dredged material is removed from the Riverine Flooding and Erosion Hazard and safely disposed of in accordance with the policies in provincial guidelines.

-Realignment, Channelization or Straightening
+Realignment, channelization or straightening